LuxDL/Lux.jl/docs/src/manual/interface.md

 If your layer comprises of other Lux layers, then it is a `Container Layer`.
 Note that you could treat it as a [`Singular Layer`](#singular-layer), and it is still fine.
-FWIW, if you cannot subtype your layer with `Lux.AbstractExplicitContainerLayer` then you should go down the [`Singular Layer`](#singular-layer) route.
+FWIW, if you cannot subtype your layer with `LuxCore.AbstractExplicitContainerLayer` then you should go down the [`Singular Layer`](#singular-layer) route.
 But subtyping allows us to bypass some of these common definitions.
 Let us now define a layer, which is basically a composition of two linear layers.